suryapa1/introduction-to-tensorflow/README.md

 This project accompanies my **Introduction to TensorFlow** live online trainings ([April 27-28](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920079460/), [June 21-22](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920073918/), [September 13-14](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920079521) 2017).
 It contains the exercises and their solutions, in the form of a [Jupyter](http://jupyter.org/) notebook.

+To clone this repository, you need to have a GitLab account.
+You can set one up [here](https://gitlab.com/users/sign_in) under *Register*.

 [![book](https://raw.githubusercontent.com/ageron/tensorflow-safari-course/master/images/intro_to_tf_course.png)](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920079460/)

-If you are looking for the code accompanying my O'Reilly book, [Hands-on Machine Learning with Scikit-Learn and TensorFlow](http://shop.oreilly.com/product/0636920052289.do), visit this other GitHub project: [handson-ml](https://github.com/ageron/handson-ml).
+If you are looking for the code accompanying my O'Reilly book, [Hands-on Machine Learning with Scikit-Learn and TensorFlow](http://shop.oreilly.com/product/0636920052289.do), visit this GitHub project: [handson-ml](https://github.com/ageron/handson-ml).

 # Installation